Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Self consistent approximation

 The basic idea is to replace the process $X_t$ on the right hand side of \eqref{eq: evolution equation integral} by an independent process $Y_t$ that simply ``visits" the environment, in such a way that $X_t$ and $Y_t$ have the same probability distribution.
 More precisely, we look for two processes $(X_t)_{t\ge 0}$ and $(Y_t)_{t\ge 0}$ with the three following requirements: (a) the processes $(X_t)_{t\ge 0}$ and $(Y_t)_{t\ge 0}$ have the same probability distribution, (b) the process $(Y_t)_{t\ge 0}$ is stochastically independent of the environment, hence of $(X_t)_{t\ge 0}$ (since $X_t$ depends deterministically on the environment), (c) $X_t$ and $Y_t$ solve the equation

 in distribution.
 The hope is that processes $(X_t,Y_t)_{t\ge 0}$ satisfying (a-c) can be found rather explicitly and that the probability distribution of $X_t$ solving \eqref{eq: evolution equation integral} is qualitatively similar to the distribution of $X_t$ solving \eqref{eq: evolution equation integral Y}.
-Here, we will not deal at all with the second issue and we will solve \eqref{eq: evolution equation integral Y} at the level of the first and second moments through some gaussian approximations (that are arguably harmless).
-However, we will replace the velocity field $- \partial_x F (x,t)$ by some more general field $\varphi (x,t)$, as needed for the more advanced part of our theory.
+Here, we will not deal at all with the second issue and we will solve \eqref{eq: evolution equation integral Y} at the level of the first and second moments through some Gaussian approximations (that are arguably harmless).
+However, we will replace the force field $- \partial_x V (x,t)$ by some more general field $\varphi (x,t)$, as needed for the theory in Section~\ref{sec: theory}.